arsenetar/pelican-red/README.md

 * `SITE_DESCR`: Description of site used for meta if you want
 * `SITE_KEY`: Keywords for meta ex. `"keyword1, keyword2, keyword3"`
 * `FAVICON`: Path to favicon ex. `images/favicon`
+* `PAGE_DESC` : a dictionary of page descriptions used to generate unique description meta on articles.html, authors.html, index.html, tags.html, and categories.html pages; keyed on lowercase page name.

+### Copyright
 * `COPYRIGHTS`: Copyright dictionary `['Abbreviation': ('name','url')]`
   * using `cc`, `cc-nc`, etc will generate iconified copyright links
 * `DEFAULT_COPYRIGHT` : Default copyright to use is an abbreviation key from the `COPYRIGHTS` dictionary
 * `COPYRIGHT_ARTICLE` : Show default copyright on articles (over-ridable with article value)
 * `COPYRIGHT_PAGE` : Show default copyright on pages (over-ridable with page value)
+* `COPYRIGHT_HOLDER` : set the holder of the copyright, defaults to `AUTHOR`
+* `COPYRIGHT_YEAR` : set the copyright year, no default value

 ### Navigation
 * `MENUITEMS`: Custom Links to place in the menu e. `(('Item', 'Link'))`
 * `DISPLAY_PAGES_ON_MENU`: Show pages on the menu; has three options `False` - do not display, `Compact` - display as dropdown with 'Pages' Heading, and `Expanded` - display each as a seperate top level item.
 * `DISPLAY_CATEGORIES_ON_MENU` : Show the categories on the menu; has same options `False` - do not display, `Compact` - display as dropdown with 'Categories' Heading, and `Expanded` - display each as a seperate top level item.
+* `DISPLAY_ARCHIVE_ON_MENU` : True / False Show a link to the archive on the navigation menu

 ### Sidebar
 * `INCLUDE_TAGS_LINK` : True / False Include link to tags page on sidebar.